WhatsApp in ads: how to sell without exposing yourself to spam

 Showing original language

-Three days after posting your fridge or apartment ad, you're already blocking numbers that have nothing to do with what you sold.
+Three days after posting your fridge or apartment ad, you are already blocking numbers that have nothing to do with what you sold.
 This happens to practically everyone who sells on Colombian classifieds — not because they did something wrong, but because posting your number in plain text on an indexable page is basically sending it to a mass distribution list.
-If you want to see real options right now, you can see apartments and houses on Colombia Move — posting is completely free.
+If you want to see real options right now, you can view apartments and houses on Colombia Move — posting is completely free.

 You don't have to choose between selling fast and protecting your privacy.
-In this guide I explain how the problem works, what concrete tools reduce it, and why the cleanest solution doesn't require you to change how you use WhatsApp.
+In this guide, I explain how the problem works, what concrete tools reduce it, and why the cleanest solution doesn't require you to change how you use WhatsApp.

 Why your number in an ad ends up on spam lists